Growing Marijuana Hydroponically: Our Complete Guide 2022

 - Growing medium, like rockwool, perlite, coco coir, or others

-- Grow tent or other housing areas
+- Grow tents or other housing areas

 - Hydroponic reservoir or tray